 Plaintiff alleges the Officer Defendants violated the Federal Fair Housing Act by engaging in a "negative raid", which Plaintiff defines as those that fail to result in an arrest.
 However, the February 8, 2019 search did result in an arrest.
 See Tyerie Johnson v.
-City of Chicago, et al., 20-cv-07222, (ECF No. 1)(Plaintiff alleges that he was arrested on February 8, 2019 as a result of the search at issue in this case).
-Given there was an arrest two months prior to the April 25, 2019 search, the fact that there was not an arrest arising out of that search does not mean it was an unreasonable one.
-The Complaint does not allege that the search warrant for the April 25, 2019 search was invalid.
-There are no facts indicating why the April 25, 2019 search was illegal or in violation of the Fair Housing Act.
+City of Chicago, et al., 20-cv-07222, (ECF No. 1)(Plaintiff alleges that he was arrested on February 8, 2019 as a result of the search at issue in this case)1.
 She does not plead any factual allegations that any of the Officers who searched the residence destroyed any of her property.
-Plaintiff further fails to allege she was the lawful owner or tenant of the unit.
-Therefore, as stated supra, Plaintiff's Complaint should be dismissed for failure to state a claim.
+Therefore, as stated supra, Plaintiff's Amended Complaint as to Count III should be dismissed for failure to state a claim.